LC-Linkous/tinySA_python/README.md

 ## Example Implementations

-This library has been tested on Windows, but not yet on Unix systems.
-The primary difference should be the format of the serial port connection, but there may be smaller bugs in format that have not been detected yet.
+This library was developed on Windows and has been lightly tested on Linux.
+The main difference (so far) has been in the permissions for first access of the serial port, but there may be smaller bugs in format that have not been detected yet.

 ### Finding the Serial Port